silverstripe/cwp/docs/en/01_Working_with_projects/10_Security.md

 ### Login auto-completion

-By default CMS users are able to save login credentials in their browser password store when logging into a website.
-If necessary, this auto-completion may be disabled by setting the `SilverStripe\Security\Security.remember_username` setting to false.
+By default the username of anyone who logs into the website is saved in their browser's autocomplete cache when logging into a website.
+This username, by default, is the email address.
+If necessary, the autocompletion by the browser can be disabled on the ‘Email’ field by setting `SilverStripe\Security\Security.remember_username`to false.

-In your `app/_config/config.yml` file, add the following:
+This is done in your `app/_config/config.yml` file, by adding the following:

 ```yaml
 SilverStripe\Security\Security:
   remember_username: false
 ```

-Note that if a user has already saved their username and/or password prior to changing this value, it may be necessary to reset their browser auto-complete history before this will take effect.
+Note that if a user has already saved their username prior to changing this value, it may be necessary to reset their browser autocomplete history before this will take effect.

+This setting does not affect the behaviour of the browser’s built in password manager or third-party password manager auto-filling the stored credentials.

+Disabling the browser autocomplete functionality does make the email field more susceptible to malicious keyloggers capturing the email address/username.

+The password field has autocomplete from the browser’s autocomplete cache disabled by default for security reasons.

 ### User session expiration